LinkedEarth/LeapFROGS/slides/chapter6_01_docker,_binder.md

 ## Binder

-Binder is a tool that lets you run code and explore projects directly in your web browser without needing to install anything on your computer.
+Binder is a set of tools that let you run code and explore projects directly in your web browser without needing to install anything on your computer.
 It takes the code and its required software setup (like libraries and dependencies) and creates a temporary, ready-to-use environment for you.
 It's like clicking a link to instantly open a working lab where you can test and play with code—perfect for sharing and collaborating on projects.

 ---